Learning WordPress SEO can be a daunting task.

 17. Install a Cache Plugin

-There are many different caching plugins available for WordPress, so you should be able to find one that meets your needs and goals.
+There are many different options available for WordPress, so you should be able to find one that meets your needs and goals.

 With WPEngine, my site enjoys included caching options (without the need to install a plugin), which has helped improve my SEO and overall performance on the web.